truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 ### Notes Widget

-The **Notes** widget for each application displays any notes related to the application, but if there are no notes, the widget does not display.
-Example content ranges to links to TrueNAS documetation on the application to a CLI command to get to the application URL in the Shell.
+The **Notes** widget for each application displays any notes related to the application.
+If there are no notes, the widget does not display.
+Example content ranges from links to TrueNAS documetation on the application to a CLI command to get to the application URL in the Shell.

 {{< trueimage src="/images/SCALE/23.10/InstalledAppsNotesWidget.png" alt="Installed Apps Notes Widget" id="15: Installed Apps Notes Widget" >}}